 MS AISE operates an actuarial led reserving process to estimate the reserves on a best estimate basis.
 Reserving risk exposures and concentrations are identified through the use of the Internal Model.
 Exposures are modelled using volatility around the amount of reported best estimates.
-The following table presents MS AISE's five largest reserving exposures as per year-end 2020 and 2021.
+The following table presents MS AISE's five largest reserving exposures as per year-end 2021 and 2022.

-2021 rank Class 2020 rank Class 1 NL Liability - General Third Party Liability 1 NL Liability - General Third Party Liability 2 BE Liability - Medical 2 BE Liability - Non-Medical 3 BE Liability - Non-Medical 3 BE Liability - Medical 4 NL Fleet - Liability - Binder 4 NL Liability - Pl 5 Marine - Builders Risk 5 Marine - Ocean Hull
+2022 rank Class 2021 rank Class 1 NL Liability - General Third Party Liability 1 NL Liability - General Third Party Liability 2 BE Liability - Non-Medical 2 BE Liability - Medical 3 BE Liability - Medical 3 BE Liability - Non-Medical 4 NL Fleet - Liability Binder 4 NL Fleet - Liability Binder 5 Marine - Ocean Hull 5 Marine - Builders Risk

 Primary classes driving exposure is casualty due to the longer term in which claims are settled compared to the property business.
-Compared to last year the ranking has remained fairly stable.
-It is worth noting that the 2021 risk ranking is based on allocated SCR which better aligns with the metrics considered, whereas 2020 risk ranking is based on allocated economic capital.
+Compared to last year the ranking has remained stable.
+It is worth noting that the 2022 risk ranking is based on allocated SCR which aligns with the metrics considered.